Lesson # 2. C++ Methods / Functions. Multi-file layout

 Task 2:

 To do: Ask user to enter the lengths of the three sides of the triangle.
-Create a method named areaFromSides that calculates the area of a triangle by the lengths of its three sides using Heron’s formula:
+Create a function named areaFromSides that calculates the area of a triangle by the lengths of its three sides using Heron’s formula:

 where p stands for semi-perimeter.